bbdimitriu/bbdimitriu.github.io/_posts/2023-01-14-early-adventures-zio-land.markdown

 I must also mention the fact that before I found [sttp](https://sttp.softwaremill.com/), I actually tried to use [zio-http](https://zio.dev/ecosystem/community/zio-http), but due to [this issue](https://github.com/svroonland/zio-kinesis/issues/797) I was not able to get it to work together with the latest version of zio-kinesis, so I gave up on it.

-This actually brings me to an important point: there are sometimes very annoying incompatibilities between libraries that are built for different minor versions of ZIO (e.g. 2.0.2 vs 2.0.5).
+This actually brings me to an important point: there are sometimes very annoying incompatibilities between libraries that are built for different minor versions of ZIO (e.g., 2.0.2 vs 2.0.5).
 And if you're not careful about these dependencies you will get some very cryptic error messages.
 For example:
 `java.lang.Error: Defect in zio.ZEnvironment: Set(SttpBackend[=λ %A → ZIO[-Any,+Throwable,+A],+{package::WebSockets & ZioStreams}]) statically known to be contained within the environment are missing`.
-So this is another area that requires improvements.
+So, this is another area that requires improvements.

 Overall though, I believe that the already existing diversity of supporting libraries is a testimony to how strong the foundations are, so kudos to the ZIO devs!